Introduction goes here.

 67

-And it is ordered to the seneschal of Landes and the prévôt of Saint-Sever Sco Severo or their lieutenants and the proctor of Landes in the lordship of Aquitaine, now or in the future, to place the said Pey de Navailles in peaceful possession of the moiety of the said inheritance and defend him, having removed anyone else who may be retaining possession unlawfully.
+And it is ordered to the seneschal of the Landes and the prévôt of Sanctus Severus Saint-Sever or their lieutenants and the procurator of the Landes in the lordship of Aquitaine, to place the said Pey de Navailles in peaceful possession of the moiety of the said inheritance and defend him, having removed anyone else who may be retaining possession unlawfully.

 By K.